memgraph/documentation/pages/data-migration/migrate-from-rdbms.md

 ![](/pages/data-migration/migrate-from-rdbms/migrate_relational_database_graph_data_model.png)

-If you decided you want to add a property to any of the nodes or relationships you can do so at any point without disrupting the schema.
+If you decide you want to add a property to any of the nodes or relationships you can do so at any point without disrupting the schema.

 Let's add the `city` property to customer 4: